Compensation

 Please note, not all requests will follow the process same process; the outline below is to provide a general overview of what may occur when a compensation market review is requested.
 Each request will be reviewed on a case-by-case basis and process will vary by request.
 Next steps will be determined based on the results from the prior step.

-- A request is submitted to the departments HR Generalist or Compensation Analyst by the supervisor or employee.
+1. A written request is submitted to the Compensation Analyst by the employee and the supervisor needs to be included in the request.

-- Once an updated job description has been received, HR will review the job description in further detail with the supervisor to ensure accuracy.
-After updates have been finalized, a market data review by our compensation team will be conducted, as necessary.
+3. Once an updated job description has been received, the Compensation Analyst will complete a market data review.
 This step can take approx. 2-4 weeks to be completed.

-- After the market review has been conducted, a compensation team member, supervisor, or both will connect back with the employee to discuss the results.
+4. After the market review has been conducted, the Compensation Analyst will connect back with the employee and supervisor to discuss the results.

-**Market review findings and recommendations will help provide the supervisor and department an outline for compensative compensation for a particular role.
+Please note: Market review findings and recommendations will help provide the supervisor and department an outline for comparable compensation for a particular role.
 This is to be used as an outline and does not serve as a guarantee for compensation increase.

 Job Descriptions

 View all Professional Support Staff (PSS) and Maintenance, Grounds, and Service (MGS) job descriptions, and the Administrative Professional (AP) job description format.
-Please contact Becky Berrevoets regarding job descriptions updates or questions.
+Please contact Dani Kimera regarding job descriptions updates or questions.

 Salary Book